-- (3) ALL DEVELOPMENT IN THE BUFFER ZONE WILL BE ASSESSED AS TO ANY NEGATIVE IMPACT IT MIGHT HAVE ON THE PROPOSED WORLD HERITAGE SITE AND WHERE THIS IS FOUND THE DEVELOPMENT WILL NOT BE PERMITTED UNLESS THE APPLICANT AGREES WITH THE LOCAL PLANNING AUTHORITY A SUITABLE PROGRAMME OF MITIGATION] - 10.56 The Local Planning Authority will make every effort to ensure that the existing heritage fabric within Saltaire is fully protected from adverse development proposals as Inscription as a World Heritage Site does not attach any additional planning controls.
-Within the site or buffer zone development that might result in the loss of heritage fabric or reduce the enjoyment of the village to residents and visitors by damaging views into and out of the village will be refused [Delete: carefully assessed].
+- (1) WITHIN THE BOUNDARY OF THE WORLD HERITAGE SITE, AS DEFINED ON THE PROPOSAL MAP, APPLICANTS WILL BE REQUIRED TO DEMONSTRATE THAT FULL ACCOUNT HAS BEEN TAKEN OF THE IMPACT OF THEIR PROPOSALS UPON THE WORLD HERITAGE SITE AND ITS SETTING AND THAT THEIR SCHEME WILL HAVE NO ADVERSE AFFECT UPON IT. - (2) WITHIN THE BUFFER ZONE, AS DEFINED ON THE PROPOSALS MAP, DEVELOPMENT WHICH WOULD BE LIKELY TO ADVERSELY AFFECT VIEWS INTO OR OUT OF THE WORLD HERITAGE SITE WILL ONLY BE PERMITTED WHERE A SUITABLE PROGRAM OF MITIGATION IS PROPOSED AS PART OF THE APPLICATION. - 10.55 The Local Planning Authority will make every effort to ensure that the existing heritage fabric within Saltaire is fully protected from adverse development proposals as Inscription as a World Heritage Site does not attach any additional planning controls.
+Within the site or buffer zone development that might result in the loss of heritage fabric or reduce the enjoyment of the village to residents and visitors by damaging views into and out of the village will be refused.
 If necessary developments will be re sited to ensure the character of the area is protected.
 The Council is preparing Supplementary Planning Guidance to guide development within the World Heritage Site.
 Applications for development within this area will be expected to comply with its provisions.